Deplastify the Planet

 The course will cover ethnographic interviewing, design thinking, ideation tools, designing and prototyping products, validation with customer feedback, and business modeling.

 Students from all majors, both undergraduate and graduate are welcome and encouraged.
 Preference will be given to masters-level students, seniors and juniors with experience or demonstrated interest in corporate innovation, intrapreneurship, startups, product & process design and sustainability.
 In order to form the class with the appropriate mix of students, all students must fill out an application.
-The instructor will review applications and you will be notified if you have been admitted or not.
-You can add yourself to the waitlist in the meantime if you would like.
+See the application link below to submit the google form.
+The instructor will review applications closer to the start of the semester and you will be notified if you have been admitted or not.
+If admitted, you will be given permission to enroll.

 Mathieu Aguesse is the CEO of Schoolab San Francisco, a global innovation studio.
 Mathieu is also a lecturer at UC Berkeley, teaching the Deplastify the Planet class at the Sutardja Center.
 At Schoolab, Mathieu has also served as a Corporate Program Manager and Open Innovation Program Director, helping to build an ecosystem to design and deliver great innovations to market.
 Mathieu was also a co-founder of his own award-winning startup, Ecoop, which creates a direct to consumers marketplace for organic and independent farmers, leveraging a community-oriented supply chain solution based on gamification and algorithms.
 Mathieu's educational background includes degrees in engineering design and business.